material-motion/material-motion/specifications/runtime/runtime.md

 - Map Executor type to Plan type with look-up table

   Executors define which Plans they can fulfill.
 This approach allows Plans to be less intelligent.
 But it introduces the possibility of Executors conflicting on a given Plan.
+The Runtime would need to be able to determine which one to use.

   Example pseudo-code: